mvysny/mvysny.github.io/_posts/2019-11-19-Why-to-avoid-MySQL.md

 ---
 layout: post
-title: Why To Avoid MySQL
+title: Why I Tend To Avoid MySQL
 ---

-A summary of reasons why to avoid MySQL (or MariaDB, it's the same crap) and use PostgreSQL instead:
+A summary of reasons why I tend to avoid MySQL (or MariaDB for that matter) and use PostgreSQL instead:

 > Don't get me wrong - MySQL is a highly performant database.
-It just has those ridiculous "features" which cause you to share a lot of intimate wtf moments with that stupid bloody database.
+It just has those ridiculous "features" which cause you to share a lot of intimate wtf moments.

 ## 1. `utf8` replaces certain characters with `?`